Jaghs/tableau-project/README.md

 These features all show important visualizations in the trend of Tuberculosis.
 They also help us answer the question of whether there is a correlation between detection and mortality rates on a country by country basis.

-### 5. Interesting pattern, trend, outlier, etc. from the data used in the above steps.
+### 5. Interesting pattern, trend, outlier, etc. from the data used in the above steps 🧩
 Firstly, from the map visualization it is easy to see that the highest concentration of TB mortalities are in Africa.
 With the most in the Central African Republic.
 Luckily, the detection rates by countries have been going up as seen on the "TB AVG Detection Rate in Countries by Year" sheet.
 This is a good trend to see in regards to TB.

 The mortality rates in African can also be seen as an outlier since most of the world has much lower rates.
 I believe this is mostly due to the fact that the health systems in Africa are very weak.